Please ensure Javascript is enabled for purposes of website accessibility

 Nikki has a Bachelor of Applied Science, Planning and Management from the University of South Australia.
 She first worked in community arts at Minda Inc in Adelaide, coordinating an inclusive choir.
 She then co-founded Tutti, a highly esteemed inclusive multi art-form disability arts organisation, working as General Manager.
 In 2007, Nikki moved to Melbourne and joined the Footscray Community Arts Centre (FCAC) team as ArtLife Coordinator.
 While at FCAC Nikki Worked with AAV to help develop Raw Law and ADAPT.
 With her extensive background in community arts and cultural development, Nikki moved to AAV as the Manager, Arts Programs in 2015.

 In Nikki’s tenure at AAV, she has created Band Mates and Music Makers, bringing Music into AAV.
 She has started new studios focusing on young people (working with schools) and created a studio for artists with Mental health issues.
-She helped develop many AAV recourses for the sector and individuals.
+She helped develop many AAV resources for the sector and individuals.
 Nikki developed the structure of arts and the NDIS in AAV which has gone on to be replicated across the arts sector in Australia.
 Nikki has recently become the Deputy CEO and GM for AAV.

 Management